How does sugarcane capture carbon and reduce your carbon footprint?

 92% of each bottle is made from renewable sugar plastic (7).
 Sugar plastic is made only from sugarcane (ethanol) suppliers certified by Bonsucro who are a global non-profit organisation dedicated to reducing the environmental and social impacts of sugarcane production while recognising the need for economic viability.
 Note: our bulk containers (4.5kg, 5kg, 5L and 20L) are made from standard HDPE plastic.

-How many of your bottles will be made from sugarcane plastic?
+How many of your bottles contain sugar plastic?

-98% of our bottled product is converting to sugarcane-based HDPE.
+All of our bottles now contain a mix of recycled and sugar plastic.
 This currently, excludes our caps, lip balm tubes and our bulk containers which are made from standard HDPE plastic.
-We are currently investigating changing these as well.
+We are working on changing these as well, but first wanted to focus on the majority of our packaging to make the biggest difference.

 Is there any noticeable difference in the plastic?